Skmoin5502/Project/README.md

 # Project
-I have made some projects using C language
+I have made some projects and programs using Programming languages